Frequently Asked Questions

 Click through the questions below to get the answers to some of the most frequently asked questions we receive.

-How is it Different than Traditional Group Benefits?
+How is it Different than Traditional Employee Benefits?

 What About Big Expenses?

 The BeniPlus Wallet is really great for more routine expenses like medicine, glasses, visits to the dentist, gym memberships and those types of expenses.
 Employers also have the option of getting Major Medical and Travel insurance for their employees to cover bigger, unexpected medical expenses both at home and out of provide.
 And it only costs between $20 and $40 per month per employee.

 How Do I Get Set Up?

 Setting up a plan is super easy.
 Companies only need to provide basic information like company name, contact information, banking information and their employees’ names and email addresses.
 BeniPlus then reaches out to each employee to get their contact information, dependents names and banking information and tell them how to download the app to start claiming.

 When setting up, employers get to choose which categories of benefits they want to offer their employees.
 Some only want to offer basic medical expenses and that’s okay.
 Others may want to offer the whole package including health expenses, wellness expenses, personal insurance, contributing to an RRSP, or giving to charity.
 Employees then get to choose which benefits they actually want to take advantage of, so employers aren’t paying for benefits that employees aren’t using.